ryanehunter/ryanehunter.github.io/index.md

 ## About Me

 I am a mathematics Ph.D. student at the University of Kansas.
-My advisor is <a href="https://witt.ku.edu">Emily Witt</a>.
+My advisor is <a href="https://witt.ku.edu" target="_blank">Emily Witt</a>.
 I received my bachelors degrees in mathematics and in chemical engineering from the University of Arkansas in Fayetteville.
 In my free time I enjoy cooking, cycling, and playing disc golf.

 In the fall of 2026, I will be on the job market.